 Our Commitment to Our Community

 The need for immediate and long-term support in our community has never been greater due to the COVID-19 crisis.
-We are moving quickly to help those who are hardest hit, including restaurant and service-industry workers, the undocumented community, and at-risk youth.
+We are moving quickly to help those who are hardest hit, including restaurant and service-industry workers and the undocumented community.
 We’re also providing support to local organizations on the frontlines of the pandemic, focusing on those directly serving vulnerable populations who are at risk of food insecurity, experiencing housing instability, or struggling to afford basic necessities.